dghosef/qdbp/doc/demo.md

 add := {a b | a + b.}
 add! a: 1 b: 2.
 ```
 `add` is technically not a function.
-It is a prototype with a method that adds.
+It is a prototype with a single method `!`.
 For convenience, however, we refer to any prototype with `!` as a function.
-### Generic Functions
+### Generics
-Functions are generic by default.
+Methods are generic by default.
 Here is a generic `print` function:
 ```ocaml
 print := {val | val Print.}
 ignore := print!
 3.